 It is especially important that the ovaries be removed to prevent future hormonal influence on any small stumps of uterus that might be left behind.
 If any portion of ovary is left, the patient will continue to experience heat cycles and be vulnerable to recurrence.

-While pyometra surgery amounts to the same end result as routine spaying, there is nothing routine about a pyometra spay.
+While the end result of pyometra surgery is a spayed dog, there is nothing routine about a pyometra spay.
 As noted, the surgery is challenging and the patient is in a life-threatening situation.
 Intravenous fluid support during and after surgery are generally needed plus the patient is toxic and requires extra support.
 The uterus is very large and the associated blood vessels are engorged making the surgery time longer.
 Recovery from surgery takes longer compared to the spay of the healthy female dog.
 For these reasons, the pyometra spay typically costs five to ten times as much as a routine spay.

 ALTERNATIVE TREATMENT: PROSTAGLANDIN INJECTIONS